What is bipolar disorder?

 - A sexually transmitted infection (STI) from unsafe sexual behaviour.

 During depressive episodes, a teen may do poorly in school and may stop taking part in activities he or she enjoyed in the past, such as a sports team.

 Watch for warning signs of suicide, which can include preoccupation with death or suicide or a recent breakup of a relationship.

-Substance use problems are common.
-Your child's doctor may recommend an evaluation for both substance use problems and bipolar disorder if your child appears to suffer from either condition.
+Substance use disorder is common.
+Your child's doctor may recommend an evaluation for both substance use disorder and bipolar disorder if your child appears to suffer from either condition.

 Treating other conditions

 Sometimes treatment for other conditions can make your child's bipolar disorder worse.
 For example:

 - Treating depression with antidepressants can trigger a manic episode or make one worse.